 Find it: Third Base Food Court

 San Diego's Saint Archer Brewing Co. set up an outpost in Angel Stadium, and the food's just as eclectic and fun as the beer.
 Find dishes like al pastor nachos, Thai sticky ribs, ice cream sandwiches, salads, massive pretzels, and kung pao drumsticks, not to mention ciders, pale ales, wheat beers, IPAs and a full bar.

 Los Angeles Memorial Coliseum

-This is where you can nab some of the Coliseum’s hearty greats: loaded nachos, a heaped brisket sandwich, BBQ.
+This is where you can nab some of the Coliseum’s hearty greats: loaded nachos and jumbo dogs slathered in toppings.
 It’s also a surprisingly good value for stadium fare: tons of food for around $10 a dish.

 Find it: just inside Gate 4

 This pops up only during Rams games, and you can usually catch it opening two to three hours before kickoff.
 As the name suggests, you can bet there’ll be Corona here, but at this beach-inspired stand—complete with lawn chairs and umbrellas—you can find a full bar, plus premium drinks such as margaritas.

 Find it: at Gate 1, on the south end of the Peristyle